97alexlo/Intro-to-CS/README.md

 Wrote a class that can be used to build rectangle gaskets that can be displayed graphically

 ## Random Fill
 Takes in a seed and a number of rows for a 2D array.
-Dynamically allocates a 2D array and calls a function to generate random number from 10 - 50 from a uniform distribution.
-Displays the 2D array.
+Dynamically allocates a 1D and 2D array and calls a function to generate random number from 10 - 50.
+Fills them in the 2D array and calculates the sum of each column and fills them in the 1D array.
+Displays both arrays.